Frequently Asked Questions

 By nature chickens peck each other and some is normal.
 If you are mixing a new group of chickens together they are going to fight until they get the pecking order established.
-However, when they pick all the feather off or kill each other it could be brought on by a number of reasons, some are: they may be too crowded, they may be too hot, you may have too much light on them or light on too long in the night, be sure you are feeding them formulated chicken feed (if they are not getting the right nutrients they will peck each other) or not enough roost space.
+However, when they pick all the feathers off or kill each other, it could be brought on by a number of reasons, some are: they may be too crowded, they may be too hot, you may have too much light on them or light on too long in the night.
+Be sure you are feeding them formulated chicken feed (if they are not getting the right nutrients they will peck each other) or not enough roost space.
 We really recommend drinking nipples for chickens because of the shiny metal tips that they like to peck at which keeps them busy and makes them drink a lot of clean water for good egg production.

 How much feed does it take to raise a hen?

 As a guide it takes about 15 lbs of feed to raise a white egg layer pullet (from chick to first egg), an estimated 18 lbs of feed to raise a brown egg layer pullet (from chick to first egg) and approximately 10 lbs of feed to raise a Cornish cross broiler to 7 weeks of age.
 When a standard size chicken (example: Rhode Island Red hen) is at 6 months of age it will consume 1.5 lbs of feed weekly.

 Can I Use Fertilizer and Weed Killer on My Lawn?

 Generally I would wait 1 week after treatment before allowing the chickens back on the grass.
 This is also assuming within that one week you have had a rain or a good watering which will allow the materials to break down and get into the soil.
 If not, the chickens will eat the little balls of fertilizer and weed killer.

 Why do some of my chicks have dried droppings stuck to their bottoms (Pasty butt)?